rishabhchopda/Data-Science-Project/README.md

 # Data-Science-Project
 AI Text Detection

-This Project is Good for University Submiission also Advanced and Unique Idea
+This Project is Good for University Submission also it is Advanced and has Unique Idea.